Patenting Step Two Writing

 Creating the Drawings (if needed) of a patent application

-A complete and proper utility patent application very often requires drawings for clarity.
+Patenting step two writing.
+When writing a patent, a complete and proper utility application very often requires drawings for clarity.
 Patent drawings show relationships between elements, parts, processes, and pieces of the invention.
 Also, patent drawings show how to use an invention.
 There are two basic groups of drawing types: firstly, patent figures, and secondly, patent flowcharts.
 In addition, there are formatting submittal requirements for all patent drawings.

 Patent figures are the drawings, diagrams, charts, figures, and photos necessary for a patent application.
 Applications require drawings only if the invention “admits of illustration.”
 Both US and International applications typically require good, properly formatted, drawings.
 This is because most of the time, the written description admits of (needs) illustration for clarity.
 Above all, the patent figures support the claims and written sections of a patent application.